 For more information on veal please see the sites below –

-In this section I’ll be sharing a range of low carb beef/veal recipes that I use as staples in my low carbohydrate diet.
+In this section I’ll be sharing a range of low carb beef, veal, lamb and pork recipes that I use as staples in my low carbohydrate diet.
 Just a note I do use a lot of beef mince in my household as its cheap, quick to cook, easy to use and can be flavoured and reshaped into almost anything.

 I hope you enjoy!